oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 ```

 <p align="justify">
-Here we are putting into work one forms meta-reducer which is responsible for synchronizing of form state with NgRx store.
-The previously used logger meta-reducer is not more avaliable.
-It is still used internally, but now you need to pass true value as the second parameter to the forms function to enable it.
-This is primarily due to the fact that actions are queued and the order of their execution differs from the sequence of their dispatch.
+Behold, we now unveil a formidable forms meta-reducer that works tirelessly to synchronize the form state with the mighty NgRx store.
+The beloved logger meta-reducer we once cherished is no longer readily available.
+But it is still used internally, silently serving its purpose.
+To invoke its power, you need to pass a true value as the second parameter to the forms function.
+This is due to the fact that actions are queued and the order of their execution differs from the sequence of their dispatch.
 </p>
 <p align="justify">
-That's it, all settings are done and your form have to be synchronized with the store, now you can deep into exploration of internal processes.
+That's it, with all the settings in place, your form is now synchronized with the store.
+It's time to embark on an exciting journey and delve into the intricate realm of internal processes. now you can deep into exploration of internal processes.
 </p>
 <p align="justify">
 By default, ngync will generate tracing actions every time user enters the data in the form.
 They have to be displayed in console of your browser.
 This behavior can be changed by passing on a special updateOn attribute to the directive.
 It can take one of three values: 'change', 'blur' or 'submit'.
 The tracing actions will be generated respectively every time user enters the data, when user leaves one of the form fields or when entire form is submitted or to be submitted.
 </p>
 <p align="justify">
 If you may probably noticed, you do not must to dispatch any actions to the store.
 All the work is done by ngync behind the scenes.
-Directive is pretty smart and can initialize form controls automatically if the state is present and also can notice submitting event.
-But if you definitely want to do it by yourself, you can do it without hesitation.
+Sync directive is pretty smart and can initialize form controls automatically if the state is present in the store and also it can notice form submitting.
+However, if you are determined to dispatch actions by yourself, feel free to proceed without any hesitation.
 There are five actions supported by ngync right out of the box.
-I think, the names are self-descriptive and the parameter list for each of them can be found in the source code of the library.
-Here is the narrow list of actions (other actions are also available but you need to understand how they work before using them):
+In my opinion, the names are self-explanatory, and you can find the parameter list for each action in the library's source code.
+Here is a condensed list of actions (note that there are additional actions available, but it's crucial to understand their functionality before utilizing them):
 </p>

 ```typescript